Deir al-Asad: 1948 war

+State of Israel

 Before 1962 Deir al-Asad was self-sufficient in food.
 The village produced enough meat, fruit, wheat and vegetables for its inhabitants and sold the surplus in Acre or Nazareth.
 In 1962 its land in the Majd al-Kurum valley was expropriated for the Karmiel town project, stripping the village of its most fertile acres and irreparably harming the local economy in the process.
 Only the hill land to the north, consisting mainly of olive groves, remained.
 Today only 10% of the labour force can work on the land, over 80% commute daily to the factories of Haifa or work as labourers on Jewish farms.